-The grievance procedure exists for residents in the case that one of their clinical, fundamental, or disciplinary rights has been violated (those rights are listed below).
+The grievance procedure exists for residents in the case that one of their clinical, fundamental, or disciplinary rights has been violated (those rights have been listed below).
 If one of these rights has not been violated, then the grievance form is not the appropriate tool.
-If the resident disagrees with a sanction, they would use the dispute process.
-If the resident has some other type of concern, she would utilize a care and concern slip submitted via the kiosk system.
+If the resident disagrees with a sanction, he would use the dispute process.
+If the resident has some other type of concern, he would utilize a care and concern slip which can be created in the kiosk system.

 Any concern other than a resident rights violation is still a concern that we would like to know about.
-In these situations residents should file a care and concern using the kiosk system.
-These concerns are reviewed and addressed by the coordinators of the department where the concern is located.
+In these situations, residents should file a care and concern utilizing the resident kiosk system.
+These slips are reviewed and addressed by the coordinators of the department where the concern is located.

 The West Central Community Correctional Facility maintains open lines of communication from the residential population to the Directors.
 While we hope that resident-staff disagreements can be resolved with honest conversation, we know that is not always practical or possible.
-Each individual resident is permitted to effectively express her grievance to the Directors without fear of reprisal by submitting a Resident Grievance Form.
-Grievance Forms go to the Program Director for resolution, allowing at least one level of appeal to the Directors.
+Each individual resident is permitted to effectively express his grievance to the Directors without fear of reprisal by submitting a Resident Grievance Form.
+A grievance can be submitted through the resident kiosk system.
+Grievance Forms go to the Directors for resolution, allowing at least one level of appeal.
 Resident grievance forms should be filed when a resident right has been allegedly violated.